Session 3 - Module A: Advanced Orchestration Patterns¶

 def instantiate_agent(self, specification: AgentSpecification) -> Any:

-"""Create actual agent instance from specification"""
+"""Create actual data processing agent instance from specification"""

 agent_type = specification.agent_type